MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-overview.md

 Azure Data Explorer is a fully managed, high-performance, big data analytics platform that makes it easy to analyze high volumes of data in near real time.
 The Azure Data Explorer toolbox gives you an end-to-end solution for data ingestion, query, visualization, and management.

-By analyzing structured, semi-structured, and unstructured data across time series, and by using Machine Learning, Azure Data Explorer makes it simple to extract key insights, spot patterns and trends, and create forecasting models.
+Azure Data Explorer simplifies the extraction of insights, pattern spotting, trend identification, and forecasting by analyzing structured, semi-structured, and unstructured data across time series, using Machine Learning.
+It adopts a traditional relational model, organizing data into tables with strongly-typed schemas.
+Tables are stored within databases, and a cluster can manage multiple databases.
 Azure Data Explorer is scalable, secure, robust, and enterprise-ready, and is useful for log analytics, time series analytics, IoT, and general-purpose exploratory analytics.

 Azure Data Explorer capabilities are extended by other services built on its powerful query language, including [Azure Monitor logs](/azure/log-analytics/), [Application Insights](/azure/application-insights/), [Time Series Insights](/azure/time-series-insights/), and [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint).